eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 # How to use the workbench
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
 - Go to the 'Mod' folder, next to the 'Macro' folder
-- expand the zip-file polyhydrons.zip
+- expand the zip-file polyhedrons.zip
 - (re)start FreeCAD
 - The workbench 'polyhydrons' is now in the list, select it
 - click on an icon, and proceed just like in the Part workbench.